-Students will complete multiple fieldwork experiences, including 24 weeks of full-time fieldwork, and a 14 week Doctoral Capstone Experience while enrolled in the OTD Program at St. Ambrose.
-Students are responsible for their own transportation, travel and housing costs for these experiences.
-Students will be made aware of additional site specific costs or requirements during the site selection/assignment process.
-In addition, students will still be paying tuition while completing their field experience and doctoral capstone experience.
+Students complete a variety of field-experiences while enrolled in OTD coursework, including 24 weeks of full-time field experience and a 14-week Capstone Experience.
+Students are responsible for their own transportation, travel, housing and specific health or compliance related costs, and continue to pay tuition while completing their field experiences.
 Time Requirements for Completing Occupational Therapy Program The OTD Program falls into three categories: